-Always stop the engine before filling the tanks.
+Always stop engine before refilling tanks.

 Do not completely fill the fuel tanks.
 Leave approximately 10% of the tank volume unfilled.
 Fuel will expand in volume as its temperature rises and can leak under pressure if the tank is completely filled.